phrase/phraseapp-rubymotion/README.md

 # phraseapp-rubymotion

-phraseapp-rubymotion lets you connect your RubyMotion application to PhraseApp and enables you to benefit from the best internationalization workflow for your (iOS) projects.
+phraseapp-rubymotion lets you connect your RubyMotion application to PhraseApp and benefit from the best internationalization workflow for your (iOS) projects.

-It lets you use iOS Localizable.strings files to store and read translations but at the same time work on your translation files collaboratively with translators, developers and product managers.
+You can use iOS Localizable.strings files to store and read translations but at the same time work on your translation files collaboratively with translators, developers and product managers.

 [Learn more about PhraseApp](https://phraseapp.com/)

 ## Installation

 Using the service requires a PhraseApp account.
-Just sign up at [phraseapp.com/signup](https://phraseapp.com/signup) and get your free trial account (we offer free plans for small and open source projects).
+Just sign up at [phraseapp.com/signup](https://phraseapp.com/signup) and get your free trial account.

-You can skip the introduction wizard and simply create your first project to get your Auth Token directly from the project overview in PhraseApp.

 ### Install the Gem